 - The impressive 82% of B2B companies are currently active users of content marketing.
 And they are not the only ones in this area.
 A constantly growing amount of B2C companies are beginning to use content marketing as their primary weapon of choice in expanding their client base.

 - 33% of a B2B company’s budget goes on content marketing.
 This only proves that content marketing is of high value and is worth the impressive 33% of the entire marketing budget.
 And nobody regrets the spent money.
-The increasing amount of leads is proving that such expanses were not wasted for nothing.
+The increasing amount of leads is proving that such expenses were not wasted for anything.